Celebrating the Sacrament of Marriage in the Diocese of Limerick

-If you or your fiancé has been previously married or is non-Catholic, it is essential that freedom to marry be established before any marriage arrangements can be confirmed.
+If you or your fiancé(e) has been previously married or is non-Catholic, it is essential that freedom to marry be established before any marriage arrangements can be confirmed.
 All of the above forms should be brought with you when filling in the Pre-Nuptial Enquiry Form with the priest in the parish where you live and will be included with the papers being forwarded or filed.

 You must receive permission from the Registrar of Marriages for your wedding to take place.
 As soon as possible, contact the Registrar’s Office and arrange a one-to-one meeting.
 If this is not done within the timeframe and requirements, the priest will not be allowed by the State to perform the ceremony.
-If the priest celebrating the wedding lives outside Ireland, he will have to be registered as a ‘temporary solemniser’.
+If the priest officiating at the wedding lives outside Ireland, he will have to be registered as a ‘temporary solemniser’.
 For details see the General Register Office.

 The Marriage Ceremony

 The church ceremony is one of the main parts of your day and we hope that it will be full of meaning and one that expresses beautifully the vows you make at the altar.

 There are two readings from the Old and New Testament.
 Two family members usually read these.
 Couples usually ask family members and friends to read ‘Prayers of the faithful’.
 Normally there are four to six prayers included in the ceremony.
 The gifts of bread and wine are often brought to the altar by family members.
 It can be helpful, but not necessary, to have a Mass booklet for the ceremony.
 Sometimes couples may choose to celebrate a wedding ceremony rather than a nuptial Mass.
 The priest will explain this option to you.

 Good music can play an important part in the ceremony.
 There is now a wide range of new Church music which is suitable to the wedding Mass.
 Only Church music and hymns are appropriate.
 Couples are discouraged from using CDs or other recorded music during the ceremony.